barryclark/jekyll-now/_posts/2017-5-29-How-To-Web-Design.md

 If you do chose to go with WordPress for hosting, however, you'll want these two links with very funny names:

-1.[Poopy Life](http://poopy.life/) (allows you to create a free sandbox WordPress template to mess around with for a few days)
+1. [Poopy Life](http://poopy.life/) (allows you to create a free sandbox WordPress template to mess around with for a few days)
-2.[Pootle](https://wordpress.org/plugins/pootle-page-builder/) (A drag and drop template maker; great for those with an eye for design, but maybe not the coding experience.)
+2. [Pootle](https://wordpress.org/plugins/pootle-page-builder/) (A drag and drop template maker; great for those with an eye for design, but maybe not the coding experience.)

 And that is all you need to launch your project into the very impressive world of digital design.
 Many of these suggestions are for web design, but you'll notice that there is an incredible amount of support available for making your site functional on all screens and devices.